AD5224/Calorie_burned_detection/README.md

-The Calorie Burn Detection System predicts the number of calories burned during physical activity using accelerometer and gyroscope data.
-The system processes sensor data and applies a RandomForest Regressor model to estimate calorie expenditure.
-It features a web interface where users input their activity data, and the backend (Python script) performs the prediction and returns the result.
-The project is organized with a clean structure, including separate folders for static assets (images, CSS, JS) and templates (HTML), ensuring an interactive and user-friendly experience.
+This project focuses on building a calorie burn detection system using machine learning.
+The model predicts the number of calories burned based on the type of physical activity, its duration, and the user's weight.
+The system uses a RandomForest Regressor to estimate calorie expenditure, making it a useful tool for fitness tracking applications.

 Project Structure: